 And a third distinct difference that sets our team apart from independent brokers is the fact that our clients all keep their jets right here with us after the purchase.
 This means that we simply have no choice but to get the aircraft acquisition exactly right…because I find the owners standing in my lobby every morning!

-A: As a multi-faceted aviation provider, I have personally talked far more people “Out” of buying a corporate jet than into one.
-For many (okay, most) people, owning a jet is simply not the ideal solution to their transportation needs, and we are experienced at analyzing just exactly what that perfect personalized solution may look like for you.
+A: Guaranteed: I have personally talked far more people “Out” of buying a corporate jet than into one.
+For many (okay, most) people, owning a jet is simply not the ideal solution to their transportation needs…but as a multi-faceted aviation provider, we are experienced at analyzing just exactly what that perfect personalized solution may look like for you.
 We consider destinations, frequency, typical passenger loads…every cost/benefit factor that goes into making a comprehensive aviation analysis and decision.

 A: Instead of expounding upon the obvious points of the speed and convenience that private aviation delivers, let me just paint a scenario that is very common here: An emerging business that has multiple destinations needing to be serviced;

-Following the second meeting you return to the plane, mount-up, and head back to Dallas…using these two hours for valuable face-time with the team, grabbing a snack, or perhaps even partaking of a cocktail to unwind.
+Following the second meeting you return to the plane, mount-up, and head back to Dallas…using this leg as valuable face-time with the team, grabbing a snack, or perhaps even partaking of a cocktail to unwind.
 Arriving back at Million Air Dallas, your car is waiting at the aircraft…washed, fueled, and pre-cooled by Line-Service.
 You (and your team) are back home by 6:00pm for dinner with the family.
-Six people, two cities, two meetings, one day.
-Just try that on the airlines.
+Six people, two remote cities, two meetings, one day.
+Just try THAT on the airlines.

 A: Non taken…Look, intelligence can come in handy, but experience is what counts.
 When Captain Charles “Sully” Sullenberger was asked how he managed to pull-off his landing on the Hudson, he thoughtfully responded: “For 42 years I’ve been making small deposits into this bank account of experience, so that one day I could make this one very big withdrawal.”

 And although our many clients encompass corporations large and small, and individuals famous and anonymous…our greatest satisfaction comes from shepherding the first-time aircraft buyer successfully through this complex world of jet acquisition and ownership.
 This is our calling, and we take it very seriously (and I take it very personally.)

 It’s what we do, and we do it better than anyone in the world.

-I sincerely invite you to come in and learn of the opportunities that jet ownership can provide for you.
+I sincerely invite you to come in and explore the opportunities that jet ownership can provide for you.
 Just call, text or email…the door is always open!